Godfrey22152/DevSecFlow-CI-CD-Pipeline/README.md

 - Maven: For Java application builds and dependency management.
 - Trivy: For scanning Docker images for vulnerabilities.

 ---
 ## Infrastructure Setup

-### AWS EC2 Instance for Jenkins, SonarQube, and Nexus
+### CI: AWS EC2 Instance for Jenkins, SonarQube, and Nexus

 #### Manual Procedure for AWS EC2 Instance setup for Jenkins, SonarQube, and Nexus